Tony Caridi: Early life

-Caridi grew up in Lockport, New York.
-Listening to the NBA's Buffalo Braves, the NHL's Buffalo Sabres, and the NFL's Buffalo Bills, planted the seeds of Caridi's desire to become a play-by-play announcer.
+Caridi was born on September 8, 1962, in Lockport, New York.
+Caridi's desire to become a play-by-play announcer was inspired by his experiences listening to the NBA's Buffalo Braves, the NHL's Buffalo Sabres, and the NFL's Buffalo Bills.

 Education

-Caridi is a 1980 graduate of Lockport High School.
-He attended the State University of New York at Geneseo, as a freshman and sophomore, studying communications.
+Caridi graduated from Lockport High School in 1980.
+He attended the State University of New York at Geneseo and studied communications as a freshman and sophomore.
 An internship with Clip Smith at ABC affiliate WKBW-TV Buffalo made Caridi realize he needed more of a challenge.
-He transferred to Syracuse University’s S. I. Newhouse School of Public Communications.
+He transferred to Syracuse University's S. I. Newhouse School of Public Communications.
 Upon graduating from Syracuse in 1984, Caridi worked for WHEN Radio in Syracuse doing overnight news.

-At Syracuse, Caridi was a classmate of prominent national sportscasters – Sean McDonough of ESPN and Monday Night Football; Dan Hoard, Voice of the Cincinnati Bengals and Cincinnati Bearcats; Greg Papa, former Voice of the Oakland Raiders and currently the San Francisco 49ers; Bill Roth, former Voice of the Virginia Tech Hokies and former Voice of the UCLA Bruins; Jim Jackson, Voice of the Philadelphia Flyers; Rich Cimini, New York Jets reporter for ESPN.com; and Craig Minervini of the WWE.
+At Syracuse, Caridi was a classmate of prominent national sportscasters.
+His peers included Sean McDonough of ESPN and Monday Night Football; Dan Hoard, Voice of the Cincinnati Bengals and Cincinnati Bearcats; Greg Papa, former Voice of the Oakland Raiders and currently the San Francisco 49ers; Bill Roth, Voice of the Virginia Tech Hokies and former Voice of the UCLA Bruins; Jim Jackson, Voice of the Philadelphia Flyers; Rich Cimini, New York Jets reporter for ESPN.com; and Craig Minervini of the WWE.